Taxd

 NT means you're not paying any tax on this income.

-What Does the T Mean on My Tax Code?
+What Does T Tax Code Mean?

-T denotes that allowances are divided across two or more sources of income, and the code will be reviewed annually by HMRC.
+T in tax code denotes that allowances are divided across two or more sources of income, and the code will be reviewed annually by HMRC.
 If you notice a 'T' at the end of a tax code, it simply means HMRC needs more information from you before they can determine your correct tax code.

 To resolve an emergency tax code, you'll need to contact HMRC and provide the details they've requested.
 This is typically done by: